-The Division of Business faculty is proud to offer two degrees: an Associate of Arts in Business Administration and a comprehensive Bachelor of Business Administration (BBA) program designed to meet the needs and aspirations of a variety of students through its fundamental core classes and five areas of concentration: Accounting, Computer Information Systems, General Business, Health and Wellness Management, and Management.
+The Division of Business faculty is proud to offer two degrees: an Associate of Arts in Business Administration and a comprehensive Bachelor of Business Administration (BBA) program designed to meet the needs and aspirations of a variety of students through its fundamental core classes and four majors: Accounting, Computer Information Systems, General Business, and Management.
 The General Business major offers the most flexibility, allowing students to get a solid business foundation with a concentration in any academic division.
-The other majors are tailored to more specific concentrations in business related fields.
+The other majors are tailored to more specific disciplines in business.
 Moreover, the BBA may be pursued not only at the college's Mount Vernon campus but also online.
-We also offer many of our business courses online and web-enhanced.
+We also offer many of our business courses online and webenhanced.